 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Why you’ll love this recipe
+Why you’ll love this homemade cookie recipe

-- They only require 7 ingredients.
+- Simple recipe -only 7 ingredients.

-- Perfect for icing and decorating.
+- Great cut-out cookies – perfect for icing and decorating.

 These sugar cookies would be so delicious dipped into some hot chocolate as a fun holiday treat!
 Better yet, pair them with some reindeer brownies for a complete holiday spread!